wp-plugins/adrotate/readme.txt

 Tags: ads, banner, commercial, admin, advertise, adrotator, 2013, plugin, random, rotator, ad, advertising, advertisement, block, blocks, advertiser, publisher, adsense, geo, geolocation, geotarget, chitika, clickbank, broadstreet, banner manager,advert manager, campaign manager, export, import, freegeoip, geoplugin, maxmind, referrer, email, menu, statistics, stats, report, advert, adverts, best, great, 2014, geoselect, geobytes, schedules, schedule, monetize, header, widget, javascript, jquery, tracking, clicks, impressions, rotate, zone, zones, sidebar, footer, content, posts, pages
 Requires at least: 3.8, PHP5.3
 Tested up to: 4.1.1
-Stable tag: 3.11.2
+Stable tag: 3.11.3

 Used on over a hundred thousand websites and by even more people!
-AdRotate is the popular choice for monetizing your website with adverts while keeping things simple.
+With over a million downloads AdRotate is the popular choice for monetizing your website with adverts while keeping things simple.
 Make money with advertising while you do other things.
 Make making money easy!

 == Description ==

 Thinking of making some money with your website?
 Try AdRotate.
-Using AdRotate you can easy place advertising banners pretty much anywhere on your site while managing almost everything from your dashboard.
+Using AdRotate you can easily place advertising banners pretty much anywhere on your site while managing almost everything from your dashboard.
 No fussing with your themes code if you don't want to.
 Create your own adverts with basic HTML/Javascript code or use adverts from your favorite Ad Server such as DFP, AdSense, Chitika or other similar services.
 Manage your advertising campaigns with ease, right from your dashboard.
 Check up on performance and make use of the myriad of features AdRotate has to offer.
-You can host your banners locally, in your CDN or on a remote server.
-AdRotate supports unlimited groups for banners allowing you to tie certain banners to different areas of the website.
+AdRotate supports unlimited groups for banners allowing you to tie banners to different areas of the website.

 AdRotate looks and feels similar to the dashboard you already know, so you're already familiar with AdRotate before you've even started.
-The well thought out menu structures and features make advert management very easy and straightforward.
+The thought out menu structure and features make advert management very easy and straightforward.

 AdRotate is also available as a premium plugin for a very low price.
 Offering extra and more extensive features and faster support!
 Check out the benefits of AdRotate Pro!
 [Get AdRotate Pro today](https://ajdg.solutions/products/adrotate-for-wordpress/?utm_source=wordpress.org&utm_medium=adrotate_free_readme&utm_campaign=details)!